aryankashyap7/CheatSheets-for-Developers/src/pages/sheet/java.md

 ## Strings
-#### "In Java, string is basically an object that represents sequence of char values.
+#### "In Java, a string is basically an object that represents sequence of char values.
 An array of characters works same as Java string." : Javatpoint

 ### Ways to Initialise a string